 Thoracic: Pulmonary disease results from aspiration of oral secretions.

 Abdominal: Disease presumably results from a break in the mucosa of a diverticulum or the appendix or from trauma.

 Uterine: This localized pelvic form is a complication of certain types of intrauterine device (IUD).

 Generalized: Rarely, the infection spreads from primary sites, presumably by hematogenous seeding.

-The characteristic lesion is an indurated area of multiple, small, communicating abscesses surrounded by granulation tissue.
+The characteristic lesion of actinomycosis is an indurated area of multiple, small, communicating abscesses surrounded by granulation tissue.
 Lesions tend to form sinus tracts that communicate to the skin and drain a purulent discharge containing “sulfur” granules (rounded or spherical, usually yellowish, and ≤ 1 mm in diameter).
-Infection spreads to contiguous tissues, but only rarely hematogenously.
+Sulfur granules, which do not contain sulfur, are so named because of their yellow appearance; they consist of a tangled mass of the branching filaments of Actinomyces.
+Infection spreads to contiguous tissues but only rarely hematogenously.